PEXANE2/azure-docs.tr-tr/articles/cosmos-db/gremlin-support.md

   }
 ```

-GraphSON tarafından vertices için kullanılan özellikler aşağıda açıklanmıştır:
+Vertices için JSON biçimi tarafından kullanılan özellikleri aşağıda açıklanmıştır:

 | Özellik | Açıklama |
 | --- | --- | --- |